 Two seasons are considered the best time to visit the ANBC for trekking and they are spring and autumn.
 Speaking of the months, March to May falls in spring, while September to November in autumn.
 These seasons are ideal for some reasons that are mentioned below:

-- You'll have a long day to enjoy your trek with stable weather, warm during the day and cold at night.
+You'll have a long day to enjoy your trek with stable weather, warm during the day and cold at night.

-- Skies are clear most of the time during both seasons, allowing mesmerizing views of the peaks in the Annapurna Mountain Range, including Annapurna I (8,091 m/26,545 ft), Tilicho Peak (7,135 m/23,409 ft), Machhapuchhre (6,993 m/22,943 ft), Nilgiri North (7,061 m/23,166 ft), etc.
+Skies are clear most of the time during both seasons, allowing mesmerizing views of the peaks in the Annapurna Mountain Range, including Annapurna I (8,091 m/26,545 ft), Tilicho Peak (7,135 m/23,409 ft), Machhapuchhre (6,993 m/22,943 ft), Nilgiri North (7,061 m/23,166 ft), etc.

-- The possibility of facing weather-related challenges like heavy rainfall and snowfall, landslides, and floods is very low during these seasons.
+The possibility of facing weather-related challenges like heavy rainfall and snowfall, landslides, and floods is very low during these seasons.

-- You'll witness the blooming wildflowers along the route during spring and lush green areas during autumn.
+You'll witness the blooming wildflowers along the route during spring and lush green areas during autumn.

-- You'll get the opportunity to experience the culture and traditions of Nepal, as festivals such as Holi (the festivals of colour), Nepalese New Year, and Buddha Purnima (the birthday of Lord Buddha) happen in spring and the biggest festivals of the country, Dashain and Tihar in autumn.
+You'll get the opportunity to experience the culture and traditions of Nepal, as festivals such as Holi (the festivals of colour), Nepalese New Year, and Buddha Purnima (the birthday of Lord Buddha) happen in spring and the biggest festivals of the country, Dashain and Tihar in autumn.

-- The trails are nice and clean.
+The trails are nice and clean.
 All the hotel businesses are also open, providing hygienic and authentic foods at each stop.

-- You'll get the chance to click as many pictures of the landscapes and mountains as you want while hiking.
+You'll get the chance to click as many pictures of the landscapes and mountains as you want while hiking.

-What Are The Permits Required For Annapurna North Base Camp Trekking?
+What Are The Permits Required for Annapurna North Base Camp Trekking?

 There are two different permits required for the Annapurna North Base Camp Trek: the Annapurna Conservation Area Permit (ACAP) and Trekkers' Information Management System (TIMS).
 There are several reasons why you will need to have these permits in order to trek the ANBC.
 They are as follows:

-- To help protect the flora and fauna and other natural resources found in the Annapurna Conservation Area.
+To help protect the flora and fauna and other natural resources found in the Annapurna Conservation Area.

-- To help maintain routes and bridges and manage the waste produced by the tourist and tea houses.
+To help maintain routes and bridges and manage the waste produced by the tourist and tea houses.

-- To track the trekkers along the way, rescue them in case they're lost or something bad happens to them, and manage the impact of the tourists' flow in the area.
+To track the trekkers along the way, rescue them in case they're lost or something bad happens to them, and manage the impact of the tourists' flow in the area.

-- To control illegal activities and confirm safety standards are followed along the trail.
+To control illegal activities and confirm safety standards are followed along the trail.

-- To generate employment opportunities for the local communities in the area.
+To generate employment opportunities for the local communities in the area.

 Now, you might be wondering about how to obtain these permits.
 Since solo trekking isn't allowed in the country according to Nepal's Government law, you'll need to go through local trekking agencies or at least, you must have a professional licenced guide with you.